 The rest of my group arrived the following day, including Rebecca.
 We officially convened for a group meeting in the evening and met our guide, Jose.
 There were 8 of us in the group, mostly from the UK but one from the US and me from Canada (although I am English!).

 The guide was great and we got to know him well over the coming days.
 He had a wicked sense of humour!
 In the Any Questions section of this meeting, I had asked if it would be possible to fill the silicone bottle I had brought with hot water on the trek as I got cold in bed.
 His retort was merciless and I was the butt of jokes for days to come.
 It was even funnier a few days later as we were about to spend our first night in the tents: he announced a “special gift” for me…… a real hot water bottle!
 In fact, he had one for everyone.
 He really milked that though!

-Cusco is historic capital of the Inca Empire and a World Heritage Site.
+Cusco is the historic capital of the Inca Empire and a World Heritage Site.
 There is plenty to interest here.
 Over the next two days we had the opportunity to explore Cusco and the surrounding area, including the Sacred Valley.
-We had some free time to explore the cobbled streets and Plazas of the city, but also a mini bus with the guide to visit sites outside the city.
+We had some free time to explore the cobbled streets and Plazas of the city, but also a mini bus with Jose to visit sites outside the city.

 Cusco is a beautiful, historic city and the Spanish influence on the architecture is evident.
 The Plaza de Armas is in the centre and we loved wandering around this area.
 Rebecca and I found a number of markets and street stalls selling local crafts and fresh produce.

 One of the most interesting sites we visited was Sacsayhumán (pronounced “sexy woman” according to Jose!) , the ruins of a 15th century Inca Citadel a little way out of the centre of Cusco.

 There were fabulous views over the city from this vantage point.